 Dangers of Burning Wet Wood

 Wet wood also gives out about 66% more harmful particles for every 10% of moisture content in the wood.
+A smoke producing fire is typically full of these toxins.
 As a result, it makes burning very wet wood dangerous to your health in enclosed areas.
 Because trees are living things, they contain moisture that has to be removed and dry out naturally, often referred to as “drying” or “seasoning”.

 When you first cut a tree down, before it can be used for firewood in most cases it needs to be seasoned for a minimum of 6-9 months so it is able to fully dry out.
 Once it is dried, the moisture pockets that cause the noises are gone and it is able to burn more cleanly and efficiently.
 This increased the BTU output as well as overall eco-friendliness.